Eastward (video game): Gameplay

-In addition to the main game, players may also play a second game accessible in Eastward called "Earth Born" - a homage to the Dragon Quest series, which plays like a traditional role-playing game with some rogue like elements.
-The story is classic fantasy role-playing game abstraction of the story of Eastward.
-While having no bearing on the main game, it can only be played in game until chapter 7, after which it is accessible as an extra when the game is completed.
-Players can during the main game, acquire tokens to unlock "pixballs" for Earth Born, which unlock additional features.
+In addition to the main story, players can play a second game within Eastward, known as "Earth Born" - a homage to the Dragon Quest series, which plays like a traditional role-playing game with rogue-like elements.
+The story is a classic fantasy role-playing game abstraction of Eastward's main story.
+While having no bearing on the main game, it can only be played in game until chapter 7, after which it is accessible as an extra upon the game's completion.
+During the main game, players can acquire tokens to unlock "pixballs" for Earth Born, which can also unlock additional features.

 Plot

 Setting

 The game takes place in a near-future world in which humanity was nearly wiped out by a toxic plague called "MIASMA".
-While the plague destroyed societies and killed every living being in its path, human survivors moved underground, creating new homes in order to restart civilization.
-Over the years, former cities and towns have been taken over by nature, and various creatures evolved to inhabit them, with some humans eventually returning to the surface world to establish new settlements, and re-use old technology where possible; in some cases, revering such things as entities of ancient gods.
-The game focuses on two characters - a miner named John, and a young girl named Sam whom he found during his work - who live in one subterranean settlement that is taught to fear the outside world.
+Although the plague destroyed societies and killed nearly every living being in its path, human survivors moved underground by creating new homes to restart civilization.
+Over the years, former cities and towns were overtaken by nature, and various creatures evolved to inhabit them.
+Some humans eventually returned to the surface world to establish new settlements, re-use old technology, and - in some cases - revere the entities of ancient gods.
+The game follows two characters: a miner named John and a young girl named Sam, whom he found during his work.